matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

 }
 ```

-... and, once decrypted, the event might look like this:
+... and the plaintext body of the Megolm message might look like this:

 ```json
 {